baddate/gitolite-cgit-docker/README.md

 2. Create environment file

-In this repo, I create `gitolite` admin with the host public key and username.
+I create `gitolite` admin with the host public key and username.
 In case, you are running this on server, you need to enter **SSH_KEY** and **SSH_KEY_NAME** into `config.env`: